Microsoft Time Tracking

 • Refresh the data automatically to update the reports in real time.

 If you wish to hone your Power BI skills, Microsoft offers official training courses and certifications for Power BI, covering a range of use cases.
-They also provide online resources to help you get started and explore all of its features, starting from the Power BI Youtube Channel.
+They also provide online resources to help you get started and explore all of its features, starting from the Power BI YouTube channel.

 Conclusion